nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 # upgrade repository.package.v1 package to revision v3 of its upstream, using copy-merge strategy
 $ porchctl rpkg upgrade repository.package.1 --workspace=2 --revision=3 --strategy=copy-merge
 ```
+We have introduced a new first task type, called upgrade.
+When there is a need to update a downstream package revision
+to a more up to date revision of its upstream package, do not store unnecessarily the diff's between the package
+revisions.
+Instead, now we use a 3-way-merge operation, where the old upstream, new upstream and the local revision
+changes are merged together.
+The introduced 3 way merge implementation is based on the kyaml's 3-way-merge solution.
+With this approach, we can reduce the task list to only one element, also we can deprecate the Patch/Eval/Update task
+types, since there will be no need for these.
+The remaining Init/Edit/Clone/Upgrade task can clearly identify the
+origin of a PackageRevision.

+### Example
+    porchctl rpkg upgrade repository.package.1 --namespace=porch-demo --revision=2 --workspace=2
+This command upgrades the package `repository.package.1` to the second version (revision=2) of its parent package.
+It then creates a new package `repository.package.2` with the workspace name specified in the command (workspace=2).
+### Migration guide from `update` to `upgrade`
+The `upgrade` command now internally handles the functionality previously provided by:
+    porchctl rpkg copy --replay-strategy=true
+This eliminates the need for users to manually copy a cloned package.
+Additionally, the `upgrade` command operates on
+approved packages.
+#### Previous workflow:
+    porchctl rpkg copy repository.package-copy.2 --namespace=porch-demo --workspace=3 --replay-strategy=true
+    porchctl rpkg update --discover=upstream
+    porchctl rpkg update porch-test.subpackage-copy.3 --namespace=porch-demo --revision=2
+#### New workflow:
+    porchctl rpkg upgrade --discover=upstream
+    porchctl rpkg upgrade porch-test.subpackage-copy.2 --namespace=porch-demo --revision=2 --workspace=3